 You can breathe a sigh of relief if you are writing and publishing paperbacks or hardcover versions of your book.

-Add more line breaks than you normally would do for a paperback.
+Add more line breaks than you would usually do for a paperback.
 It will make your ebook much easier to read on any screen or device.

 They might need space to scroll down a page with their thumb as they read, or to tap to turn pages.

-A good general rule is to limit a paragraph in an ebook to no more than six to eight lines of text.
+As a guide, limit a paragraph in an ebook to no more than six to eight lines of text.

 I am sure you have noticed this when you are online reading.